ChenZhao44/ChenZhao44.github.io/_posts/2020-08-27-ZXCalculus.jl.md

 ## Acknowledgement

 I want to appreciate my mentors, Roger Luo, and Jinguo Liu.
 Without their help, I couldn't accomplish this project. `ZXCalculus.jl` is highly inspired by `PyZX`.
-I thank Aleks Kissinger and John van de Wetering, the authors of `PyZX`.
+Thank Aleks Kissinger and John van de Wetering, the authors of `PyZX`.
 They gave me useful advice on the phase teleportation algorithm and reviewed the benchmarks between `PyZX` and `ZXCalculus.jl`.
-Thanks Google for holding the **Google Summer of Code**, which promotes the development of the open-source community.
+Thank Google for holding the **Google Summer of Code**, which promotes the development of the open-source community.

 [^1]: [Graph-theoretic Simplification of Quantum Circuits with the ZX-calculus](https://arxiv.org/abs/1902.03178)
 [^2]: [Reducing T-count with the ZX-calculus](https://arxiv.org/abs/1903.10477)